 The career provides a very flexible schedule, and some farriers choose to ride the racing or show circuits while horses compete across the world.
-In addition to shoeing duties, as a farrier, you can also choose to work only part-time and conduct horse training, vanning, or breeding operations.
+In addition to shoeing duties, you can also choose to work only part-time and conduct horse training, vanning, or breeding operations as a farrier.
 You can also consult veterinarians and create special shoes or prosthetics to support horses with serious foot problems.

 Hocking College in the United States offers one of just a few farrier engineering associate degree programs.
-The curriculum of Farrier Science and Business offers a unique blend of farrier and business management skills.
+The curriculum of Farrier Science and Business provides a unique blend of farrier and business management skills.
 You can have two worlds of the best-working on horses and owning your own company.

-The farrier facility is fitted with 12 gas forges and 4 coal forges, a computer, and projector lab, and a 16-foot business field trip laboratory truck.
+The farrier facility is fitted with 12 gas forges and 4 coal forges, a computer and projector lab, and a 16-foot business field trip laboratory truck.
 Specific clinics with experts and representatives of companies introduce students to new materials and techniques for applications such as performance or restoration.

 Sheridan College’s Farrier Science

 Would you like to deal with horses?
 The Farrier Science Certification from Sheridan College provides students with hands-on, real-world learning.
 You'll learn from knowledgeable instructors and industry-leading experts to train you for a career with horses as a farrier.
 You will gain knowledge and skills in the current techniques needed to maintain horse hoof and leg safety and troubleshoot standard foot and shoe problems in the Farrier Science program.
 You will practice horseshoeing and develop a basic understanding of horse anatomy and physiology, training you as a farrier at the entrance stage.